eriksand/eriksand.github.io/Documentation/worklog-Erik.md

 *  Today I have changed spawn location of the enemies, so that they spawn outside of the canvas and smoothly slide in
 *  Then I got inspired and made some bigAss enemies!
 *  I then realized they stop halfway into the castle
-*  I made the enemies stop depending on theur size (In writing moment not yet pulled)
+*  I made the enemies stop depending on their size (In writing moment not yet pulled)
+*  They also spawn exactly their own size left of the canvas now.
+*  Spread out the enemy wave over the y-axis.
+Looks pretty cool!